 Makes up to 12 servings.

-- In place of the chopped onion and carrots, I often use a whole container of Mirepoix from Trader Joe’s – a very convenient pre-chopped mix of carrots, onions, and celery.
-Just dump it into the pan and saute it in the olive oil until the ingredients soften.
-Then, I add the turkey and continue the recipe.
+- Substitutions: Instead of the chopped onion and carrots, I often use a whole container of Mirepoix from Trader Joe’s – a very convenient pre-chopped mix of carrots, onions, and celery.
+Other beans can be substituted to suit your preference or whatever you have on hand.